redux-saga/redux-saga/docs/basics/DispatchingActions.md

   "fetchProducts should yield an Effect call(Api.fetch, './products')" )

-// create a fakse response
+// create a fake response
 const products = {}

 // expects a dispatch instruction